Background pattern

 Dose after the first 24 hours(maintenance dose)

-8 mg/kg twice a day
+8 mg/kg twice daily

-4 mg/kg twice a day
+4 mg/kg twice daily

-Voriconazole Hikma powder for solution for infusion must be reconstituted and diluted to the correct concentration by hospital pharmacy or nursing staff (for more information see the end of this leaflet).
+Voriconazole Hikma powder for solution for infusion must be reconstituted and diluted to the correct concentration by hospital pharmacy or nursing staff (for more information, see the end of this leaflet).

-It will be administered via intravenous infusion (in vein) at a maximum rate of 3 mg/kg per hour for 1 to 3 hours.
+It will be administered by intravenous infusion (into a vein) at a maximum rate of 3 mg/kg per hour over 1 to 3 hours.

-Given that you will receive this medication under close medical supervision, it is unlikely that you will forget a dose.
-However, inform your doctor or pharmacist if you think you have forgotten a dose.
+Given that you will receive this medicine under close medical supervision, it is unlikely that you will miss a dose.
+However, tell your doctor or pharmacist if you think you have missed a dose.

-If you interrupt treatment with Voriconazole Hikma
+If you stop treatment with Voriconazole Hikma

-If you have any other questions about the use of this medication, ask your doctor, pharmacist, or nurse.
+If you have any further questions on the use of this medicine, ask your doctor, pharmacist or nurse.

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

-If any occur, they are likely to be mild and temporary.
-However, some may be serious and require medical attention.
+If any appear, it is most likely to be mild and transient.
+Nevertheless, some can be serious and require medical attention.

 • Skin rash.